DamianRavinduPeiris/DamianRavinduPeiris/README.md

 # Hi, I'm Damian.👋🏻
 Results-oriented innovator focused on building clean, scalable, and future-ready solutions.
-I tackle challenges with curiosity, precision, and a strategic mindset—driven to deliver real-world impact.
+I tackle challenges with curiosity, and precision to deliver real-world impact.

-With a strong pulse on evolving industry trends, I blend adaptability with intent, ensuring every initiative moves the needle.
+With a strong pulse on evolving industry trends, I blend adaptability with intent, ensuring every initiative moves the needle
 ## Languages,Tools and Frameworks.
 <br>
 <div>